Welcome to the Podiatry Arena forums

 Warsaw Uprising

-The Warsaw Uprising (Polish: powstanie warszawskie; German: Warschauer Aufstand), shortly after the war also known as the August Uprising (Polish: powstanie sierpniowe),[15] was a major World War II operation by the Polish underground resistance to liberate Warsaw from German occupation.
+The Warsaw Uprising (Polish: powstanie warszawskie; German: Warschauer Aufstand), sometimes referred to as the August Uprising (Polish: powstanie sierpniowe),[16] or the Battle of Warsaw, was a major World War II operation by the Polish underground resistance to liberate Warsaw from German occupation.
 It occurred in the summer of 1944, and it was led by the Polish resistance Home Army (Polish: Armia Krajowa).
-The uprising was timed to coincide with the retreat of the German forces from Poland ahead of the Soviet advance.[16]
+The uprising was timed to coincide with the retreat of the German forces from Poland ahead of the Soviet advance.[17]
 While approaching the eastern suburbs of the city, the Red Army halted combat operations, enabling the Germans to regroup and defeat the Polish resistance and to destroy the city in retaliation.
 The Uprising was fought for 63 days with little outside support.
-It was the single largest military effort taken by any European resistance movement during World War II.[17]
+It was the single largest military effort taken by any European resistance movement during World War II.[18]
+The defeat of the uprising and suppression of the Home Army enabled the pro-Soviet Polish administration, instead of the Polish government-in-exile based in London, to take control of Poland afterwards.
+Poland would remain as part of the Soviet-aligned Eastern Bloc throughout the Cold War until 1989.

 The Uprising began on 1 August 1944 as part of a nationwide Operation Tempest, launched at the time of the Soviet Lublin–Brest Offensive.
 The main Polish objectives were to drive the Germans out of Warsaw while helping the Allies defeat Germany.
-An additional, political goal of the Polish Underground State was to liberate Poland's capital and assert Polish sovereignty before the Soviet-backed Polish Committee of National Liberation could assume control.
-Other immediate causes included a threat of mass German round-ups of able-bodied Poles for "evacuation"; calls by Radio Moscow's Polish Service for uprising; and an emotional Polish desire for justice and revenge against the enemy after five years of German occupation.[18][19]
+An additional, political goal of the Polish Underground State was to liberate Poland's capital and assert Polish sovereignty before the Soviet Union and Soviet-backed Polish Committee of National Liberation, which already controlled eastern Poland, could assume control.
+Other immediate causes included a threat of mass German round-ups of able-bodied Poles for "evacuation"; calls by Radio Moscow's Polish Service for uprising; and an emotional Polish desire for justice and revenge against the enemy after five years of German occupation.[19][20]

-Recent scholarship since the fall of the Soviet Union, combined with eye witness accounts have called into question Soviet motives and suggest their lack of support for the Warsaw Uprising represented Soviet ambitions in Eastern Europe.
+Scholarship since the fall of the Soviet Union, combined with eyewitness accounts, has questioned Soviet motives and suggested their lack of support for the Warsaw Uprising represented their ambitions in Eastern Europe.
 The Red Army did not reinforce resistance fighters or provide air support.
-Recently declassified documents show Joseph Stalin tactically halted his forces to let the operation fail and allow the Polish resistance to be crushed.[20]
-Scholars note the two month period of the Warsaw Uprising marked the start of the Cold War.[21]
-According to the historian Alexandra Richie, for instance, the Warsaw Uprising "laid bare the differences between Poland’s desire for a Western style democracy and freedom, and Stalin’s brutal ambitions to Sovietize postwar Central and Eastern Europe."[22]
+Declassified documents indicate that Joseph Stalin had tactically halted his forces from advancing on Warsaw in order to exhaust the Polish Home Army and to aid his political desires of turning Poland into a Soviet-aligned state.[22][23]
+Scholars note the two month period of the Warsaw Uprising marked the start of the Cold War.[24]

 Casualties during the Warsaw Uprising were catastrophic.
 Although the exact number of casualties is unknown, it is estimated that about 16,000 members of the Polish resistance were killed and about 6,000 badly wounded.
 In addition, between 150,000 and 200,000 Polish civilians died, mostly from mass executions.
 Jews being harboured by Poles were exposed by German house-to-house clearances and mass evictions of entire neighbourhoods.
 The defeat of the Warsaw Uprising also further decimated urban areas of Poland.[25]